ietf-rats-wg/eat/draft-ietf-rats-eat.md

 When there is variation between CBOR and JSON, the JC<> CDDL generic defined in {{CDDL_for_CWT}}.
 Note that the JC<> generic uses the CDDL ".feature" control operator defined in {{RFC9165}}.

-This CDDL uses, but doesn't define Submodule or nested tokens because the definition for these types varies between CBOR and JSON and the JC<> generic can't be used to define it.
+This CDDL uses, but does not define Submodule or nested tokens because the definition for these types varies between CBOR and JSON and the JC<> generic cannot be used to define it.
 The submodule claim is the one place where a CBOR token can be nested inside a JSON token and vice versa.
 Encoding-specific definitions are provided in the following sections.